-In 2020, data from SAMHSA revealed a significant disconnect between the recognition of a Substance Use Disorder (SUD) and the pursuit of treatment.
-Of the individuals aged 12 and above, approximately 14.9%, or roughly 41.1 million people, were flagged as needing substance use intervention that year.
-Alarmingly, of this group, an overwhelming 97.5% felt they didn't require treatment or hadn't sought help from specialized facilities.
-Delving deeper into those who did seek help, only about 6.5% (2.6 million people) actually underwent some form of substance use therapy.
-When broken down by age, the figures showed that 7.6% of teens aged 12 to 17, 4.4% of young adults aged 18 to 25, and 7.0% of those aged 26 and older availed treatment.
-This equates to 120,000 teens, 363,000 young adults, and 2.1 million older adults acknowledging and addressing their SUD within that year.
+In 2023, data from SAMHSA revealed a significant disconnect between the recognition of a substance use disorder (SUD) and the pursuit of treatment.
+Out of all individuals aged 12 and above in the United States, approximately 19.1%, or roughly 54.2 million people, were flagged as needing substance use intervention or treatment and most of these individuals also had a substance use disorder (SUD).
+Alarmingly, 85% of those with an SUD did not get treatment and out of those who did not get treatment, roughly 95% felt they didn't require treatment or hadn't sought help from specialized facilities.
+Delving deeper into those who did get treatment, only about 24% (12.8 million people) of those who needed treatment underwent some form of substance use treatment.
+When broken down by age, the figures showed that teens aged 12 to 17 who needed treatment were more likely to receive treatment (38.9%) compared to young adults aged 18 to 25 (16.6%) and adults aged 26 and older (24.2%).